theodorewahle/workshop-ws-04-16-static-gen/README.md

 * `mkdir [insert_your_directory_name]` :dizzy:

-2. `cd` into your newly created directory. :dizzy:
+2. `cd` into your newly created directory.

 3. Create your Jekyll site with the following command: